-As a student here, you’ll take college courses at higher education institutions in Nevada, including the College of Southern Nevada (CSN), Great Basin College (GBC), the University of Nevada, Las Vegas (UNLV), Nevada State College (NSC), and DeVry University.
+At NSHS, students take college courses at Nevada colleges like the College of Southern Nevada (CSN) and Great Basin College (GBC), and on a limited basis, students may be able to take courses at the University of Nevada, Las Vegas (UNLV) and Nevada State College (NSC).

-Each course you take at the college level will count for college credit, as well as high school credit.
-Allowing you to get double the credit in half the time!
+Each college course passed counts for college credit or toward college remediation progress (with a C or better), as well as high school credit.
+This allows students to get double the credit in half the time!
 NSHS provides high school classes that support students in their transition to college.

-After graduating from our program you’ll not only have your high school diploma, but be ready to tackle your last years of college head on and smoothly transition into your chosen career.
+After graduating from NSHS, students not only have a high school diploma, but they have the tools and are ready to tackle the last years of college head on and smoothly transition into their chosen career.

 More information on the courses you will take at NSHS